A proposal to cut Medicare rebates for eye injections is the primary issue on our current advocacy agenda.

 That’s why MDFA has been particularly active on this issue throughout the consultation process.

 What we’re doing

 We called on our community to tell us about how the proposed Medicare rebate cut would impact them.

 Then we briefed Minister Hunt in late 2019, making sure your voices were heard.

 We presented Minister Hunt with a costed impact report in the event a cut would proceed and the resulting shifting of costs to other parts of the health, ageing and welfare system which would yield a net cost to taxpayers.

 MDFA also commissioned PwC to develop alternate models of care.
 This would include establishing more regional low-cost clinics to improve treatment access by reducing travel costs and time.
 We’ve also suggested introducing alternative payment options in private clinics by empowering patients to be better informed on the cost of ongoing treatment.

-This fully costed report has been presented to Minister Hunt.
-It will be submitted to state and territory health ministers later in 2021.
+This report, already presented to Minister Hunt, will be submitted to state and territory health ministers later in 2021.

 Posted: 7 March 2021